mitranim/atril/src-docs/html/$index/index.md

   </a>
 </h1>

-This framework is targeting websites over web applications.
+This library is targeting websites over web applications.
 It's aimed at multi-page, document-oriented sites with server-side routing and large amounts of static content — in other words, the majority of the web.